Step 4: Monitoring My ABLE Account

 Are there other reasons why it might be important to keep an eye on the amount of money in my ABLE account?

-Yes.
-For those of you who are receiving Supplemental Security Income (SSI), only the first $100,000 in the ABLE account is protected from the SSI asset limit.
-Once that is exceeded, your SSI cash benefit will be suspended until your ABLE account falls back below $100,000.
 Monitoring your account as it starts to approach this limit is important.
-There are a number things you can do to prevent your SSI cash benefit from being suspended, such as making a large QDE purchase, or placing the funds in a non-interest bearing option within your ABLE program.
+There are a number of things you can do to prevent your SSI cash benefit from being suspended, such as making a large QDE purchase, or placing the funds in a non-interest bearing option within your ABLE program.